rubocode/frontier.nvim/doc/design/requirement.md

 I had to explore, test, design, implement and debug the work.
 I would automate certain parts of the design and instrument the code for better debugging.
 I took the classic agile approach (not the industrial flavor).
-There were not daily standups.
+There were no daily standups.
 I would just sit and talk to myself when necessary. ;)

 But most of all I would have to capture the semantics (ligua franca)